People of Tinder dataset

 People of Tinder is a dataset created in 2016 by software engineer Stuart Colianni that was intended 'to build a better, larger facial dataset' capable of distinguishing between male and female images.

-The dataset consisted of 40,000 images of people's faces - half women, half men - from the San Francisco area scraped from dating app Tinder without their knowledge or consent.
+The dataset comprised 40,000 images of people's faces - half women, half men - from the San Francisco area scraped from dating app Tinder.

 Page info